stanleyrhodes/dis1_casqlr_hierarchy/README.md

-# Dissertation Study 1, Computer-aided systematic quantitative literature review for mapping specific meanings for the term hierarchy in the social sciences
+## Code and data repo for mapping definitions of hierarchy in the social sciences

-This repo contains all the code and data used in study 1 of my dissertation, a computer-aided systematic quantitative literature review (SQLR) on how hierarchy is defined in the social sciences.
+This repo contains all the code and data used in study 1 of my dissertation, a computer-aided systematic quantitative literature review (caSQLR) of how hierarchy is defined in the social sciences.

-Beware: If you're looking to use this process for your own work, it's doable, but it will require a lot of time and effort.
-It requires a lot of manual work despite having a lot of scripts to automate processes.
-However, I think it's an important methodological approach, and I know it can be improved.
-Not only can it be improved, but the challenges of doing it reveal where we, as scientists, need to step up and take control of open science and literature.
-The overall approach I use here should be something any researcher can do easily and routinely, rather than engaging in all these workarounds and fiddlings and because we don't have proper control of and access to our body of knowledge.
+Beware: If you're looking to use this process for your own work, it's doable, but it will require a lot of time, effort, and manual work despite having scripts to automate many of the processes.
+A number of the issues result from having to work against Google Scholar's combination of defenses against automated querying and lack of complete and useful information in its initial results (e.g., truncating author and journal title fields).
+Google Scholar has full-text indexing, so it's the only game in town.

+The overall approach I use here should be something any researcher can do easily and routinely, rather than engaging in all these workarounds and fiddlings and because we don't have proper control of, and access to, our body of knowledge.
+We, as scientists, need to step up and take control of open science, literature, and infrastructure.

 ## Procedure overview: